johanndiedrick/nanochan/README.md

 Nano-chan is a IRC bot for #nethaus on irc.freenode.net

-She is based off of the character Nano Shinonome from the anime Nichijou.
+She is based off of the character [Nano Shinonome] from the anime [Nichijou].

 From [Nichijou Wikia]: